Kridr/HW_OSDA_HSE/README.md

+# HW_OSDA_HSE
-# This repository contains some useful scripts for OSDA course at HSE
+This repository contains some useful scripts for OSDA course at HSE